maruo2/marutest-win/README.md

 # marutest-win
-i want to gitignore filr for win!
+i want to get gitignore file for windows!